TwinkalParmar-16/calculator-behavior/addition.md

 ## Scenario: Addition of two negative numbers

 - Given: The calculator is turned on
-- When: Enter "unary minus" and then first "number", and then enter "plus" operator, and enter second "negative number using unary minus operator", and press "equals".
+- When: Enter "unary minus",
+  and then first "number",
+  and then enter "plus" operator, and enter "unary minus", and then second "number", and press "equals".
 - Then: Display "added number" as the result.

 ## Scenario: Addition of fractions